cweems/frontline-airtable-quickstart/README.md

 We don't recommend using this integration to support more than 30 Frontline users and/or more than 4000 contacts.
 Here are the details to know:

 Airtable's API has a maximum throughput of 5 requests per second.
 This integration service generates a request to Airtable under the following conditions:
-* When a user opens the contact list the first time, or refreshes the contact list.
+* When a user opens the contact list the first time, or refreshes the contact list after the Twilio Serverless instance has "cooled off".
 Multiple API calls may be generated if more than 100 contacts are returned.
 * When a user opens a customer profile page.
 * When a user opens the templates menu from the mesage compose input.
 * When a new customer texts inbound and creates a new conversation.